pretix/pretix-docs/docs/tutorial/event.md

 ![Screenshot of "Shop design" tab, showing options for the header image and social media image, as well as a locked section at the bottom.](../assets/screens/event/shop-design.png "Event shop design tab screenshot")

 Switching to the "Shop design" tab at the top allows us to add images to our event shop and customize its colors.
-Clicking the :btn-icon:fontawesome-regular-eye:Go to shop: button in the bar at the top takes us to a preview of the shop from the customers' perspective.
+Clicking the :btn-icon:fa3-eye:Go to shop: button in the bar at the top takes us to a preview of the shop from the customers' perspective.
 A shop created with pretix Hosted will by default be located at https://pretix.eu/:placeholder:OrganizerShortForm:/:placeholder:EventShortForm:/.
 The shop we are creating for this tutorial is located at [https://pretix.eu/tut/tutcon27/](https://pretix.eu/tut/tutcon27/).